Bunsly/JobSpy/README.md

 Try reducing the number of `results_wanted` and/or broadening the filters.
 If problems persist, please submit an issue.

 #### Received a response code 429?
-This means you've been blocked by the job board site for sending too many requests.
+You have been blocked by the job board site for sending too many requests.
+ZipRecruiter seems to be the most aggressive at the moment.
 Consider waiting a few seconds, or try using a VPN.
 Proxy support coming soon.